Spheron GPU Catalog

 At a glance

-You can rent an NVIDIA GH200 Grace Hopper Superchip on Spheron starting at $1.88/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot pricing cheaper still.
+You can rent an NVIDIA GH200 Grace Hopper Superchip on Spheron starting at $3.02/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no long-term contracts, and instances deploy in under 2 minutes across data center partners in multiple regions.
 Each module ships with 96GB HBM3 on the Hopper GPU plus 432GB LPDDR5X on the Grace ARM CPU, connected by 900 GB/s NVLink-C2C.
 That gives you ~528GB of cache-coherent unified memory in a single socket, eliminating the PCIe bottleneck for inference workloads with large KV caches, graph workloads with billion-edge datasets, and genomics pipelines that spill beyond GPU VRAM.

 GPU ArchitectureNVIDIA Grace Hopper